J0hn8uff3r/Kaspersky-Trial-Resetter-Cheater/README.md

 This script is totally legal, it just simulates an original Kaspersky installation to cheat the trial resetter.

 If you need the trial resetter from Collective Intelligence Team, use Google :D

+Follow this steps in order to reset it

+1 - Uninstall Kaspersky

+2 - Reboot your computer

+3 - Run this script

+4 - Run you trial resetter and will recognize and reset the trial period correctly

+5 - Install Kaspersky